-Nature provides the anecdotal tales of animals involving in substance abuse.
-More and more evidence are present today that show us that animals enjoy the ‘high’ as much as the next guy!
+Nature provides the anecdotal tales of animals involved in substance abuse.
+More and more evidence is present today that show us that animals enjoy the ‘high’ as much as the next guy!

 So yeah, animals are no different than us Homo sapiens when it comes to getting high.
 You don’t believe me?

 Here’s a list of 5 animals who are natural junkies themselves: